 As said before, the alcohol detox process varies based on several factors.
 After a person’s last drink, alcohol takes days to leave the body.
 However, the cravings last much longer, and fighting them is a challenging part of the recovery.

 There is generally a three-step process that most people go through when detoxing.

 Detoxification is only the first preparatory step after a person’s last drink.
 It precedes a more prolonged (sometimes lifelong) treatment program.

-The detox process may only take between a week and ten days.
+s may only take between a week and ten days.
 After this, the hard part begins.
 Medical experts recommend full treatment that includes counseling and support groups to prevent relapse.

 Alcohol withdrawal is the hardest part of detox to overcome.
 Alcohol is a depressant, and as such, has a sedating effect on the brain.
 The brain adjusts its chemicals to account for the continual exposure to it.
 When the body undergoes alcohol withdrawal, the brain must readjust its chemicals to account for the lack of depressants.
 This sudden shock to the body’s system results in alcohol withdrawal symptoms, including severe cases such as delirium tremens.